 Need to know

-- Three Kmart Anko vacuum cleaners (one bagged, one bagless, one upright) received the bottom scores in our tests
+- Three Kmart Anko vacuum cleaners (one bagged, one bagless, one upright) received the bottom scores in our barrel and upright vacuum tests

-- More expensive vacuums are not necessarily better.
-Check out our vacuum cleaner reviews to ensure you get the best value for money
+- We tested two Kmart stick vacuums and both scored less than 70%.
+Our experts recommend you check our vacuum cleaner reviews before buying to ensure you get the best value for money

-But, don't whip out your wallet just yet – some of the expensive models from brands such as Dyson were not always better.
+But, don't whip out your wallet just yet – some of the expensive models from brands such as Dyson did not always score significantly better in our tests.
+That's why it's a great idea to check our reviews before you buy.

 Although they're definitely some of the cheapest vacuums we've tested, three of the Kmart vacuum cleaners were also among the lowest scoring.
 The Kmart Anko 1200W Upright Vacuum ($89) will bring no joy to your housekeeping, scoring a woeful 57% on overall performance, coming last place in our testing.